 Pull the vertebrae slowly with the hemostat to detach the tendons from their sheath as it comes out.
 At this moment, cut tendons with small scissors.
 Keep these tendon pieces in a sterile 100 mm Petri dish on ice.

-Repeat the clamping and sliding for the rest of the tails until the tendons are totally extracted.
+Repeat the clamping and sliding for the rest of the tail until the tendons are totally extracted.

 Repeat steps 1.2-1.4 for all the obtained tails.